rydmike/flex_color_picker/README.md

 When you show more than one color picker, a segmented sliding control allows you to select which one to use.
 You can configure the `ColorPicker` to include any of the above color pickers.
 Showing pickers 1 and 2, together with picker 3 is not very useful, they are available as optional ways of showing and selecting the standard Material primary and accent colors.

-Give the color picker a heading and a subheading for the color shades, typically Text widgets with appropriate style.
-Decide if the Material shades can be selected or not and if the selected color names and values are visible in the picker.
-If the color HEX RGB code is visible, the picker includes a button that allows you to copy the selected color code to the clipboard.
+Give the `ColorPicker` a heading and a subheading for the color shades, typically Text widgets with appropriate style.
+Decide if the Material shades can be selected or not and if the selected color names and code are visible in the picker.
+If the color HEX RGB code is visible, the picker also includes a button that allows you to copy the selected color's code to the clipboard.
+On the wheel picker you can also enter a HEX RGB for the color to be selected.

 The shape, size and spacing of the color picker items can be modified.
 There is a built-in dialog that can be used to show and use the `ColorPicker` in a pre-made dialog.
 You can of course also make your own dialog and just use the color picker widget in your custom dialog.